xuboming8/CDVD-TSPNL/README.md

 This repository is the official PyTorch implementation of "Cascaded Deep Video Deblurring Using Temporal Sharpness Prior and Non-local Spatial-Temporal Similarity"

 ## Updates
-[2022-02-07] Paper has been accepted by IEEE TPAMI
+[2022-04-30] Paper has been submitted to IEEE TPAMI [2023-01-23] Paper has been accepted by IEEE TPAMI [2023-01-31] Training&Testing code is available!

 ## Experimental Results
 Quantitative evaluations on the video deblurring dataset [11] in terms of PSNR and SSIM.
 All the comparison